Drakul-l/dbi/README.md

 # DBI

 **NO ENGLISH VERSION FOR NOW.
-READ MORE** - https://github.com/rashevskyv/dbi/issues/370
+READ MORE** - https://github.com/rashevskyv/dbi/issues/370 <<-- This link is not longer working Would it be possible to add the texts for the menu options as variables in the config file? (so it would allow everybody to easily setup his own preferred language) ?
+Thanks.

 ![Github latest downloads](https://img.shields.io/github/downloads/rashevskyv/dbi/total.svg)